ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 ## Finishing Steps

 1. Once your project is completely sold out, you may reset the Additional Payee Percentage to 0% for any charitable giving that was conducted during minting.
-You're also more than happy to keep them up.
-If removing, you will need to edit the secondary payee info to your wallet or set the percentage to 0%
+If removing, you will need to edit the secondary payee info to your wallet or set the percentage to 0.
+In order to successfully complete this change, you will need to input information in all fields in the Payout tab.
 2. You may also remove any language from your Project Description that was specifically included to describe sales mechanics.
 3. Report final charity donation totals in your Mainnet DM
 4. Please fill out the appropriate form to add bot-support to your Discord channel for your completed project: https://github.com/ArtBlocks/artbot/issues/new/choose.